-My area of research focuses on how the cellular skeleton is formed and maintained in peripheral neurons.
+My area of research focuses on how the cellular skeleton is formed and maintained.

 Fundamentally, microtubules are comprised of just 3 proteins, however, their functions are diverse.
 During cell division MTs lock onto and pull apart chromosomes, as well as providing pushing and pulling forces, morphing cells into different shapes.
 I am interested in microtubules in neurons, whereby they a- form tracks for motor machinery to transport organelles, and b- provide pushing forces for dendritic and axonal elongation during neuronal growth.